Winter Skin Care Routine: The Essential Oil Protocol for a Stronger Skin Barrier

 Oil Cleansing Method

-Mix equal parts of castor oil and olive oil, adding one drop each of lavender and tea tree essential oils.
+Mix equal parts castor oil and olive oil, then add one drop each of lavender and tea tree essential oils.

 Massage into dry skin, then remove with a warm washcloth.